Tam O'Shaughnessy: Science educator

 O'Shaughnessy earned B.S. and M.S. degrees in biology from Georgia State University and a Ph.D. in school psychology from the University of California, Riverside.
 She was assistant professor of school psychology at Georgia State University from 1998 through 2001, and then associate professor of school psychology at San Diego State University from 2002 until 2007.
 O'Shaughnessy's research on preventive interventions for children with reading difficulties was continuously funded by the U.S. Department of Education starting in graduate school.
 She retired early to concentrate on Sally Ride Science, and was named associate professor emeritus at San Diego State University.

 O'Shaughnessy has extensive experience cultivating girls' and boys' interest in reading, math, and science.
 Besides being a former science teacher, O'Shaughnessy has written 12 children's science books, including six with Sally Ride.
 They received the American Institute of Physics Children's Science Writing Award in 1995 for their second book, The Third Planet: Exploring the Earth From Space.
 In October 2015, O'Shaughnessy published a children's biography of Ride, Sally Ride: A Photobiography of America's Pioneering Woman in Space.
 The book combines reminiscences from Ride's family and friends with photos, including many family and personal photos.

 As a scientist and educator, O'Shaughnessy became deeply concerned about the underrepresentation of women in science and technical professions.
 Research shows that young girls like science and have the same aptitude for it as boys, but in adolescence, girls tend to drift away from science, in part because of subtle gender stereotypes and lack of role models.
 In 2001, Ride, O'Shaughnessy, and three like-minded friends—Karen Flammer, Terry McEntee, and Alann Lopes—founded Sally Ride Science with the goal of narrowing the gender gap in science.

 From 2001 to 2015, O'Shaughnessy served as the company's Chief Creative Officer, overseeing all content—books, websites, and teacher training curricula.
 She guided the creation of the Cool Careers in STEM and Key Concepts in Science programs, which combine professional development for teachers with student books and teacher guides.
 O'Shaughnessy also served as chief operating officer of Sally Ride Science from 2009 through 2013, chairman of the board of directors from 2013 to 2015, and chief executive officer from 2014 to 2015.

 Sally Ride Science was acquired by the University of California, San Diego, in October 2015.
 O'Shaughnessy is since executive director of the resulting nonprofit entity, Sally Ride Science at UC San Diego.

 Personal life

-O'Shaughnessy was the romantic partner of NASA astronaut Sally Ride from 1985 until Ride's death in 2012.
+O'Shaughnessy was the romantic partner of NASA astronaut Sally Ride from 1985 until Ride died in 2012.

+Their relationship was not revealed until after Ride's death.